-Jim Womack, LEI’s Founder and Senior Advisor, burned some midnight oil on some important work to articulate for us a new set of thoughts around the question of just what is a lean employer is.
+Jim Womack, LEI’s Founder and Senior Advisor, burned some midnight oil on some crucial work to articulate a new set of thoughts around the question of just what a lean employer is.
 In “Jim Womack on What Makes for a Good Lean Employer,” you can read his insights.
 In the article, Jim shares a few behaviors and practices that a “lean employer” would adopt.
-They include: introducing daily management starting with front-line work to create basic stability, perform hoshin planning to identify and prioritize your biggest problems/opportunities, continuously improve every value-creating process through kaizen, protect your employees (through social heijuka — predictable schedules, full-time work, steady work in the downturns) and stop making employees the “shock-absorbers for the business.”Jim also introduces the idea of the Virtuous Spiral of Lean Employment, which I have turned into this graphic representation:
+They include: introducing daily management starting with frontline work to create basic stability, performing hoshin planning to identify and prioritize your biggest problems/opportunities, continuously improving every value-creating process through kaizen, protecting your employees (through social heijuka — predictable schedules, full-time work, and steady work during the downturns), and stop making employees the “shock-absorbers for the business.”Jim also introduces the idea of the Virtuous Spiral of Lean Employment, which I have turned into this graphic representation: